matsuzaki215/sqlint/README.md

 - reserved keywords in BigQuery is capital or not (default: not capital).

-- comma is head(end) of the line which connect some columns or conditions. (default: end)
+- comma is head(end) of the line which connect some columns or conditions. (default: head)

 - white-spaces are not before ) or after (